ppy/osu-wiki/wiki/Gameplay/Game_modifier/Muted/en.md

 - **Finale volume at combo:** You can change the value of the combo in which the audio will be removed.
 It ranges from 0 (always muted) to 500. *100 is the default value.*

-- **Mute hit sound:s** When the volume gradually decreases the more combo you get. the hit sounds will also be muted. *The option is enabled by default.*
+- **Mute hit sounds:** When the volume gradually decreases the more combo you get. the hit sounds will also be muted. *The option is enabled by default.*

 [osu!]: /wiki/shared/mode/osu.png "osu!"
 [osu!taiko]: /wiki/shared/mode/taiko.png "osu!taiko"